-In planning our new pupil premium strategy, we evaluated why activity undertaken in previous years had not had the degree of impact that we had expected.
-After analysing cost/time over impact we decided we would stop using the NELI programme and return to using Language Link in 22/23, We continue to be a Centre of Excellence for the Inclusion Quality Mark award which includes annual reviewing our provision for pupil premium children including an annual external perspective and working with other centres of excellence.
+We continue to be a Centre of Excellence for the Inclusion Quality Mark award which includes annual reviewing our provision for pupil premium children including an annual external perspective and working with other centres of excellence to share practice.

 We triangulated evidence from multiple sources of data including assessments, engagement in class book scrutiny, conversations with parents, children and teachers in order to identify the challenges faced by pupil premium children.